verbb/postie/docs/feature-tour/tracking-status.md

 # Tracking Status
 Given a tracking number, you can use Postie to fetch the status and summary of its journey.
-This can be a nice touch for customers in their order page to keep track of their shipment.
+This can be a nice touch for customers on their order page to keep track of their shipments.

 :::tip
 Not all providers support fetching tracking status.
 Be sure to check each [Shipping Provider](docs:shipping-providers) for more details.